inancgumus/learngo/02-write-your-first-program/questions/02-code-your-first-program/README.md

 }
 ```
 1. It prints a message to the console
-2. It's a correct program and it doesn't print anything *CORRECT*
+2. It's a correct program but it doesn't print anything *CORRECT*
 3. It's an incorrect program

 > **1:** It doesn't print a message.
 To do that you can use fmt.Println function.
 >
 >

-> **2:** Yes, it's a correct program but since it doesn't contain fmt.Println it doesn't print anything.
+> **2:** Yes, it's a correct program, however since it doesn't contain fmt.Println it doesn't print anything.
 >
 >